ryanbuckner/life360-plugin/README.md

   - Press Edit Device Settings...
   - Choose the member that this device will represent from the dropdown list.
 If there is nothing in the dropdown, there maybe a problem with your username and password.
 Check the event log

+###### Geofence Device Config
+- create a new device of Type Life360 Custom Geofence
+  - model should be Life360 Custom Geofence
+  - The geofence is a circle conprised of a center and a perimeter based on the radius you choose
+  - You have the option to pre-populate the latitude, longitude, and radius from predefined Life360 app Places definition.
+Choose the place and press the "populate" button
+  - The Geofence radius is defined in Kilometers.
+If you decide to use the Places option, it will be covered for you.
+If not, use the tool

 ### Cautions:

 I am not an expert on Life360.
-I have not yet had the Indigo community test this plugin.

-As this is the first version of my first plugin, so usage is at your own risk !
 By using this version you are joining the testing team, thanks for the help.
 I would love to hear your feedback and thoughts.

 ### Troubleshooting: